ASTex-ICube/spatial_deformations_aug/README.md

 ### Data preparation

-1. Provide prepare_data.py with the adequate parameters (folders, image size, wanted deformations and parameter values, etc.).
+1. Provide prepare_data.py with the adequate parameter values (folders, image size, wanted deformations and parameter values, etc.).

 2. In order to use the deformation model based on cell nuclei centers (CNB), you first have to run a cell nuclei segmentation method.
 We recommend the method by